Hurricane Ian approaches Cuba, hits Florida as Cat 4

 Russia grants citizenship to ex-NSA contractor Edward Snowden

 MOSCOW (AP) — Russian President Vladimir Putin has granted Russian citizenship to former NSA contractor Edward Snowden.
 He has lived in Russia since 2013 to evade prosecution in the United States after leaking classified documents detailing the government’s surveillance program.
 He obtained permanent residency in 2020.
-Snowden said he disclosed the information because he believed the U.S. intelligence community had gone too far and wrongly violated civil liberties.
+Snowden has said he disclosed the information because he believed the U.S. intelligence community had gone too far and wrongly violated civil liberties.
 Snowden, 39, who is considered by his supporters to be a whistleblower who wants to protect American civil liberties, is now facing charges of unauthorized disclosure of U.S. national security and intelligence information that could lead to decades in prison.

 17 dead, 24 injured in Russian school shooting